-As you come up with ideas for applications, you are going to make many design decisions about how to structure and organize your project.
-Most of these design decisions are independent of whether you deploy your app on a traditional cloud service or on the Internet Computer.
-However, if you are going to deploy on the Internet Computer, there are a few design decisions that you should pay particular attention to as you plan the implementation for your app.
+As you come up with ideas for dapps, you are going to make many design decisions about how to structure and organize your project.
+On the Internet Computer, there are a few design decisions that you should pay particular attention to as you plan the implementation for your app.

-One of the first decisions you might want to consider when designing your application is whether it should be encapsulated in a single canister or consist of multiple canisters.
+One of the first decisions you might want to consider when designing your dapp is whether it should be encapsulated in a single canister smart contract or consist of multiple canister smart contracts.

 In planning, you might also consider placing some common reusable services in their own canister so that they can be imported and called from other more-specialized canisters or made available for other developers to use.

-The LinkedUp sample application illustrates this approach by splitting the professional service application into two canisters.
+The LinkedUp sample dapp illustrates this approach by splitting the professional service dapp into two canisters.

 In the LinkedUp example, the functions that establish social connections are defined in the